vkbo/novelWriter/docs/source/int_introduction.rst

 The colour scheme of the user interface defaults to that of the host operating system.
 In addition, a dark theme is provided, and can be enabled in :guilabel:`Preferences` from the :guilabel:`Tools` menu.
 A number of syntax highlighting themes are also available in :guilabel:`Preferences`.
 A set of icon themes in colour and greyscale are also offered.
-The icons are based on the Typicon_ icon set designed by Stephen Hutchings.
+The icons are based on the Typicons_ icon set designed by Stephen Hutchings.

 The main window is split in two, or optionally three, panels.
 The left-most contains the project